palantir/conjure/docs/spec/wire.md

 ## HTTP requests
 This section assumes familiarity with HTTP concepts as defined in [RFC2616 Hypertext Transfer Protocol -- HTTP/1.1](https://tools.ietf.org/html/rfc2616).

-1. **SSL/TLS** - Conjure clients MUST support requests using Transport Layer Security (TLS) and MAY optionally support HTTP requests.

 1. **HTTP Methods** - Conjure clients MUST support the following HTTP methods: `GET`, `POST`, `PUT`, `DELETE`.

 1. **Path parameters** - For Conjure endpoints that have user-defined path parameters, clients MUST interpolate values for each of these path parameters.
-Values MUST be serialized using the [PLAIN format][] and MUST also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.
+Values MUST be serialized as `plain(T)` and MUST also be [URL encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to ensure reserved characters are transmitted unambiguously.

   For example, the following Conjure endpoint contains several path parameters of different types:
   ```yaml